deckhouse/secrets-store-integration/docs/USAGE.md

 1. In the remaining containers, the original startup commands are replaced with a command that launches the injector binary.
 1. The injector retrieves the required data from a Vault-compatible store using the application's service account.
 1. It puts these variables into the process `ENV`.
-1. It performs the `execve` system call and starts the original command.
+1. It starts the original command.
+The launch method depends on the mode:
+   - By default (`restart-on-secret-change: none`) the injector performs the `execve` system call, replacing the current process — the application becomes PID 1 of the container.
+   - In secret monitoring modes (`watch-for-lease`, `watch-for-data`) the injector uses `fork`+`exec`: it stays the container's parent process (PID 1) and the application runs as a child process.
+This is required to renew leases and/or periodically check secret values.

 If a container does not define a startup command in the pod manifest, the image manifest is fetched from the registry and the command is taken from it.